 Storage is needed yet underused in a bathroom.
 From shampoo to cotton wool pads and even your toothpaste, bottles around the bath and sink can easily overwhelm a small space which you need to wipe down every day.

-Under sink storage is a great way to hide everything out of the way.
+Under-sink storage is a great way to hide everything out of the way.
 You can purchase units which fit around a traditional sink pedestal, with the hole already cut out.
-Just fix to the wall with a few screws and seal around it if you wish.
+Just fix *it to the wall with a few screws and seal around it if you wish.

 Yes.
-Speedy Services, the UK's leading tool hire company, have a range of paint sprayers, floor and tile lifters and dust extraction units for hire nationwide.
+Speedy, the UK's leading tool hire company, have a range of paint sprayers, floor and tile lifters and dust extraction units for hire nationwide.
 Speedy has more than 200 service centres across the nation, hire counters in selected B&Qs and nationwide 4-hour delivery.